All proceeds will go toward lead beneficiary PRC as well as other HIV/AIDS service organizations in the Bay Area.

 We offer a few simple suggestions to get started with your fundraising below.
 Contact the AIDS Walk San Francisco office at 415.615.9255 (WALK) for more assistance from our Fundraising Specialists.

 • Set up your team or individual fundraising web page.
 Then send out an email to friends, family members, and co-workers.
 Each email sent from your HQ contains a link to sponsor you online with a credit card. • Matching gift programs.
 Many companies have programs that match the contributions their employees give to a charitable organization.
-By utilizing the matching gift programs of your employer or your family and friends' employers, you can quickly double or triple your fundraising dollars. • Host a fundraising party.
-Ask a local bar or restaurant to donate their space for a happy hour or fundraising dinner party.
-Charge a flat admission or suggest a donation.
-Plan a raffle, contest, or drink special to make the night exciting! • Awards, premiums, and incentives!
+By utilizing the matching gift programs of your employer or your family and friends' employers, you can quickly double or triple your fundraising dollars. • Host a virtual fundraiser!
+Host a virtual happy hour, bingo night or movie screening!
+Encourage your guests to buy tickets to your event and donate throughout. • Awards, premiums, and incentives!
 Give your Team Members or donors an incentive.
 Ask a local merchant to contribute to your fundraising by providing an incentive award or two.
 Reward the person who raises or gives the most!

 How else can I support AIDS Walk San Francisco?